estk/log4rs/docs/Configuration.md

 that if the file extension of the pattern is `.gz` and the `gzip` Cargo feature is enabled, the archive files will be gzip-compressed.
-If the file extension of the pattern is `.zst` and the `zstandard` Cargo feature is enabled, the archive files will be compressed the [Zstandard](https://facebook.github.io/zstd/) compression algorithm.
+If the file extension of the pattern is `.zst` and the `zstandard` Cargo feature is enabled, the archive files will be compressed using the [Zstandard](https://facebook.github.io/zstd/) compression algorithm.

 > Note: This pattern field is only used for archived files.
 The `path` field